nodejs/node/doc/guides/technical-priorities.md

 even when a Node.js instance only needs to consume a single thread to complete its work there can be issues.
 If that work is long running, blocking the event loop will interfere with other supporting work like metrics gathering and health checks.
-It is important that the project ensures good support for using multiple threads within Node.js in order to ensure the continued growth and success of Node.js.
+Node.js must provide good support for using multiple threads in order to ensure the continued growth and success of Node.js.

 ## Single Executable Applications